 How To Accept What You Cannot Change

 Ever since the death of my father and husband back-to-back.
-My family and I have changed from 2018 to the present.
-Has my mind spent?
+The changes my family and I have gone through from 2018 to the present.
+Has my mind spent, to say the least.

-I’ve been on this journey of accepting all that has happened, and it hasn’t been easy.
-It is not for the faint of heart.
+I’ve been on this journey of accepting all that has happened.
+And it hasn’t been easy.
+It is not for the faint at heart.

 I have so many different feelings and emotions.
-I don’t sometimes know if I’m okay for real or not.
+I don’t know sometimes if I’m ok for real or not.

-I can best describe my current state as “okay,” but I’m not.
-I’m trying to accept the things I cannot change, and it has been a challenge.
+I can best describe my current state as I’m ok but I’m not.
+I’m trying to accept the things I cannot change.
+And it has been a challenge.

 Let’s explore for a moment what emotions and feelings are to us.
-In other words, what is the actual situation?
+In other words, what’s really going on?

 What Are Emotions?